atom-box/bpikl/README.md

 If given a long URL, this app generates a shortened URL, stores it in a table, and becomes a redirecter for the new shortened URL.

+## Design of the shortened URL
+I decided to not make hashes for the URLs.
+My shortened URLs have a human readable mix of consonants and vowels to make them easier to remember and say.
+The shortened URLs end in a two-digit suffix.
+The URL shortener function checks the existing db to avoid a collision with existing shortened URLs.
+There are over 500 million urls possible before running out of combinations.

 ## Built with
 * PHP
 * Apache